tokyoanime/portfolio/content/hero/index.md

 contactText: 'Contact Me'
 ---

-I am a software engineer based in San Francisco Bay Area.
-I specialize in building exceptional, high-quality websites and applications.
+I am a software engineer based in the San Francisco Bay Area.
+I specialize in building high-quality websites and applications.